renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 ## Protocol Core Concepts

 ### Relayer
 A relayer node is resposible for the matching and settlement of orders.
 Each individual relayer manages one or more wallets, meaning they are able to view the plaintext wallet but are unable to modify a wallet.
-In order to modify a wallet (placing orders, depositing assets, etc.), users sign updates to their wallet state and queue asynchronous “tasks” in the relayer.
+In order to modify a wallet (placing orders, depositing assets, etc.), users sign updates to their wallet state and queue asynchronous "tasks" in the relayer.

 :::note
 Relayers manage task queues for each wallet, which means you do not necessarily need to wait for a task to complete before creating a new task.
 This is why two functions exist for fetching a wallet's state: [`getWalletFromRelayer`](#getwalletfromrelayer) (current wallet state) and [`getBackOfQueueWallet`](#getbackofqueuewallet) (wallet state after current task queue is cleared).